How to Achieve the Capacity of Asymmetric Channels: Warm Up: Two Related Problems

 \section{Warm Up: Two Related Problems}

-After establishing the notation and reviewing some known concepts, in this preliminary section we discuss two related, but different, problems, which will be regarded as useful primitives in the following sections.
-In particular, Section \ref{subsec:symmcap} discusses how to achieve the symmetric capacity of an asymmetric B-DMC, and Section \ref{subsec:checks} describes how many parity checks one needs to share between transmitter and receiver in order to transmit reliably a biased binary codeword.
+After establishing the notation and reviewing some known concepts, in this preliminary section we consider two related, but different, problems that will be regarded as useful primitives in the following sections.
+In particular, in Section \ref{subsec:symmcap}, we discuss how to achieve the symmetric capacity of an asymmetric B-DMC, and in Section \ref{subsec:checks} we describe how to transmit reliably a biased binary codeword.